-- i.
-We have fulfilled our responsibilities for the preparation of the Council's financial statements in accordance with International Financial Reporting Standards and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 ("the Code"); in particular the financial statements are fairly presented in accordance therewith. - ii.
-We have complied with the requirements of all statutory directions affecting the Council and these matters have been appropriately reflected and disclosed in the financial statements. - iii.
+- We have fulfilled our responsibilities for the preparation of the Council's financial statements in accordance with International Financial Reporting Standards and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 ("the Code"); in particular the financial statements are fairly presented in accordance therewith. - ii We have complied with the requirements of all statutory directions affecting the Council and these matters have been appropriately reflected and disclosed in the financial statements. - iii.
 The Council has complied with all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance.
-There has been no non-compliance with requirements of any regulatory authorities that could have a material effect on the financial statements in the event of non-compliance. - iv.
-We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - v.
-Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable.
-Such accounting estimates include the valuation of net pension fund liability, valuation of land & buildings (in the context of property, plant and equipment, surplus assets and investment properties) and material provisions.
+There has been no non-compliance with requirements of any regulatory authorities that could have a material effect on the financial statements in the event of noncompliance. - iv.
+We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable.
+Such accounting estimates include valuation of land and buildings and pension fund liability.
 We are satisfied that the material judgements used in the preparation of the financial statements are soundly based, in accordance with the Code and adequately disclosed in the financial statements.
 We understand our responsibilities includes identifying and considering alternative, methods, assumptions or source data that would be equally valid under the financial reporting framework, and why these alternatives were rejected in favour of the estimate used.
-During the year we evaluated our estimation process for the aforementioned estimates.
-We are satisfied that the methods, the data and the significant assumptions used by us in making accounting estimates and their related disclosures are appropriate to achieve recognition, measurement or disclosure that is reasonable in accordance with the Code and adequately disclosed in the financial statements. - vi.
-We confirm that we are satisfied that the actuarial assumptions underlying the valuation of pension scheme assets and liabilities for IAS19 Employee Benefits disclosures are consistent with our knowledge.
-We confirm that all settlements and curtailments have been identified and properly accounted for.
-We also confirm that all significant post-employment benefits have been identified and properly accounted for.
+We are satisfied that the methods, the data and the significant assumptions used by us in making accounting estimates and their related disclosures are appropriate to achieve recognition, measurement or disclosure that is reasonable in accordance with the Code and adequately disclosed in the financial statements.